-My interest in heraldry started about sixty years ago when my dad painted for me a shield bearing a coat of arms I now blazon as “Or, on a bend gules three foxes’ masks palewise or; on a chief embattled sable three hornbeam trees argent.”
+I’m Ged Fox, a “ruin-bibber randy for antiques,” particularly heraldic ones.
+My interest in heraldry started more than sixty years ago when my dad painted for me a shield bearing a coat of arms I now blazon as “Or, on a bend gules three foxes’ masks palewise or; on a chief embattled sable three hornbeam trees argent.”
 The seeds of this site were sown when my lad, a historian and author, developed an interest in bench ends.
 The bench ends in question are carved wooden pew ends found in churches in the West Country, and the oldest date from the fifteenth century.
 Some of them have coats of arms or heraldic badges on them, which may help to date the carvings or show the political allegiance of those who commissioned them, or just show who was around at the time.

 The lad asked me to help identify some of the coats of arms.
 Being in unpainted wood, these arms have no helpful colours, so I demanded pictures of any other coats of arms in the same place, to help corroborate any identifications.

-In my quest for information, I came across a neat book, edited by Sabine Baring-Gould, in which he had transcribed half a dozen manuscripts of heraldic lists from the sixteenth century, augmented to some extent with information from the heralds’ visitations.
+In my quest for information, I came across a neat book, “An Armory of the Western Counties,” edited by Sabine Baring-Gould, in which he had transcribed half a dozen manuscripts of heraldic lists from the sixteenth century, augmented to some extent with information from the heralds’ visitations.
 His transcription retained the original spelling and blazoning of the coats of arms, so finding a particular coat of arms from its description was not satisfactory.